JhonnyJason/thingy-byte-utils-sources/ressources/README.md

 My usecases only required a minmal subset ot byte utility functions so I decided to create a more lightweight package for exactly those purposes.

 # What?
-- A very minimal package for byte handling
+- A very minimal package for byte conversion handling.
 - Uses native Buffer functions for NodeJS - then we also receive a Buffer Object as return value
 - Uses native BigInt